Ernest M. Whiteman III

 Bio

-Ernest M. Whiteman III is a Northern Arapaho filmmaker, artist, writer, and media educator.
-Ernest is the Co-director of First Nations Film and Video Festival, Inc. a non-profit film festival supporting Native American directors.
-He teaches an upper-level communications course, “Native Americans in Media” at the University of Wisconsin Parkside.
+Ernest M. Whiteman III is a Northern Arapaho filmmaker, artists, writer, and media educator.
+He is currently the Co-director of First Nations Film and Video Festival Inc, a 501c3, non-profit organization dedicated to presenting two annual film festivals a year showcasing Indigenous/Native American filmmakers.

 Book this Road Scholar